What to Wear in Osaka, Japan During Summer

 How I Styled Osaka Outfits

 • Orange Divine Intervention Baby Tee ($35) from Lonely Ghost.
-While this style is no longer available on their website, you can still find a wide range of cute graphic tees for a relatively cheap price on their site!
-I always make it a point to wear Lonely Ghost merchandise while traveling, as Indy Blue’s travel vlogs are the content that inspired me to see the world in the first place!
-As such, their graphics align perfectly with my personal interests and it always warms my heart when other fans of the brand and their creator come up to start a conversation when they see my shirt.
+While this style is no longer available, you can still find relatively cheap cute graphic tees on their website!
+I make it a point to wear Lonely Ghost merch while traveling, since Indy Blue’s travel vlogs are the content that inspired me to see the world in the first place!
+As such, their graphics align perfectly with my personal interests and it always warms my heart when other fans come up to start a conversation when they see my shirt.

 • Aura Overalls White ($85) from Princess Polly.
-Evidently this post is just becoming an Indy Blue schill, but her Switzerland photos from years ago featured her frolicking in the Alps wearing a pair of white overalls, thus influencing me to purchase a pair of my own with a relaxed fit and adjustable shoulder straps.
-For this particular day I knew we’d be venturing out to feed the sacred bowing deer of Nara, so I knew I wanted a bit of a sportier ensemble with my legs covered since we’d be interacting with wild animals.
+Evidently this is just becoming an Indy Blue shill, but photos of her frolicking in the Swiss Alps wearing a pair of white overalls influenced me to purchase a pair of my own with a relaxed fit and adjustable shoulder straps.
+For this particular day I knew we’d be feeding the bowing deer of Nara, so I wanted a sportier ensemble with my legs covered while interacting with wild animals.

 • Contender Countryside Kajuen Sportstyle Sneaker in Peach Bloom Greenlake ($140) from Mizuno.
-Knowing Japan had a rich history of both legendary running and lifestyle sneaker brands originating from this country’s fashion scene, I set out on my trip with the goal of purchasing a pair of sick kicks.
+Knowing Japan has a rich history of legendary running and lifestyle sneaker brands originating from the local fashion scene, I set out with the goal of purchasing a pair of sick kicks.
 I found these peach-themed sneakers in Tokyo and immediately fell in love—so much so that I couldn’t wait to get home to wear them!
-Rocking a new pair of shoes on the poop-covered sidewalks of the Nara Deer Park may not have been the brightest move, but they did keep my feet comfortable and matched exactly with the orange shade of my graphic tee!
-This particular style of sneakers were influenced by the ideas of sustainability, growing a better future, respect for farmers and nature, a deeper love of animals and vegan lifestyles, as well as the aesthetic of the countryside—which felt like the perfect energy to bring into a park full of sacred deer.
+Rocking a new pair of shoes on the poop-covered sidewalks of the Nara Deer Park may not have been the brightest move, but they did keep my feet comfortable and exactly matched the orange shade of my graphic tee!
+This particular style was influenced by the ideas of sustainability, respect for nature, a deeper love of animals, as well as the aesthetic of the countryside—which felt like the perfect energy to bring into a park full of sacred deer!

 • Polished Gold Frame Jack Sunglasses ($180) from Ray-Ban.
-On this sunny day I accessorized with my classic gold-rimmed sunglasses that are quite flattering on most face shapes given their almost completely circular shape with squared off edges on the top of the frame.
-To carry all my belongings—including the crackers we used to feed the hungry deer—I wore my nude Small Woven Crossbody bag ($120) from Ligne Blanche made of a lightweight neoprene material.
+On this sunny day, I accessorized with my classic gold-rimmed sunglasses that are flattering on most face shapes given their circular shape squared off on the top of the frame.
+To carry all my belongings—including the crackers we fed the hungry deer—I wore my nude Small Woven Crossbody bag ($120) from Ligne Blanche made of a lightweight neoprene material.

 Previous